virtualidentityag/vi-frontend-hub/src/advanced-components.md

 Rewrite your Accordion or, if you want a challenge, a useful component using an [open API](https://github.com/toddmotto/public-apis).
 You need to tackle the following *subject areas*, so TypeScript is a must, as are data handling and an API.

 #### Subject Areas
-1. **Typescript**: Rewrite your components in TypeScript.
+1. **TypeScript**: Rewrite your components in TypeScript.
 Write Interfaces where needed and think about edge cases.
 Don't care about IE11!
 Make it as awesome and future proof as possible.
 2. **Data handling**:
     - Filter array
     - Find in array